VAAP Staff

 EXECUTIVE DIRECTOR

 Jill (they/them, elle/ellx) is an immigration attorney licensed to practice in New York, Vermont, and the District of Vermont.
-Since joining VAAP as its first paid staff in January 2024, they have grown the organization to include four paid staff, eleven distinguished board members, dozens of legal and lay volunteers, and a newsletter subscriber base of over 1200.
+Since joining VAAP as its first paid staff in January 2024, they have grown the organization to include several paid staff, eleven distinguished board members, dozens of legal and lay volunteers, and a growing newsletter subscriber base.
 They additionally leverage local service learning capacity by teaching introductory social work as a part-time lecturer at the University of Vermont.
 Before VAAP, they taught doctrinal and clinical immigration law and directed the Center for Justice Reform Clinic at Vermont Law and Graduate School.
 They previously practiced as a Vermont Poverty Law Fellow at Vermont Legal Aid and an Immigrant Justice Corps Fellow at Sanctuary for Families New York.
-Jill partners with Connecting Cultures–New England Survivors of Torture and Trauma (NESTT) as their legal director and also serves on the Vermont Treasurer’s Federal Transition Task Force, the Vermont Judiciary’s Access to Justice Coalition, the Vermont Bar Association’s Immigration Law Section, regional and national committees of the American Immigration Lawyers Association, and the Vermont Queer Legal Professionals co-founding leadership team.
-The National LGBTQ+ Bar Association recognized Jill’s achievements by honoring them as one of 2023’s Top 40 Lawyers Under 40.
+Jill partners with Connecting Cultures–New England Survivors of Torture and Trauma (NESTT) as their legal director and also serves on the Vermont Treasurer’s Federal Transition Task Force, the Vermont Judiciary’s Access to Justice Coalition, the Vermont Bar Association’s Immigration Law Section, regional and national committees of the American Immigration Lawyers Association, and the Vermont Queer Legal Professionals’ co-founding leadership team.
+The National LGBTQ+ Bar Association honored Jill as one of 2023’s Top 40 Lawyers Under 40.
+Download their CV.

 -